lipanski/mockito/README.md

 - Checks that a mock was called (spy)
 - Mocks multiple hosts at the same time
 - Exposes sync and async interfaces
-- Prints out the last unmatched request in case of errors
+- Prints out a colored diff of the last unmatched request in case of errors
 - Simple, intuitive API
 - An awesome logo

 The full documentation is available at <https://docs.rs/mockito>.